jumadigitalsolutions/terragrunt-aws-static-website-hosting/assets/roles/update-iam-policy-instructions.md

 ## 4. Verify the Changes

 1. Go back to the role summary page
-2. Check that the updated policy includes the new permissions
+2. Check that the updated policy includes the necessary permissions
-   - S3 bucket ownership controls
-   - S3 bucket public access block
+   - S3 read and write access (with wildcards for read operations)
+   - DynamoDB access for Terraform state locking
-   - CloudFront origin access control
+   - CloudFront distribution and origin access control
-   - Route53 tags
+   - Route53 for DNS management
+   - ACM for certificate management
+   - EC2 access with pattern-based permissions
+   - CloudWatch Logs for logging

 ## 5. Run the GitHub Actions Workflow Again